March 15, 2014

 My student submitted an application to attend the Summit.
 How soon can we expect to hear a decision?

 Admissions will be handled on a rolling basis.
-You can expect a decision within 5-10 days of submitting your completed application.
-All admissions decisions will be made by February 1, 2014.
+You can expect a decision within 5-10 business days of submitting your completed application.
+All admissions decisions will be made by April 15, 2014.

 My brother/sister/friend was invited to the Summit and I am also interested.
 Can I attend?